callmesora/SpaceX-Rocket-Prediction/README.md

 The results of this project are explained in the detailed **power point presentation thats saved as a PDF in this repo.**

+**Managed to predict if a rocket would crash with over 80% accuracy**

 ## Project Summary

 - Data was collected from public SpaceX API and by scrapping SpaceX Wikipedia